NetApp/devops-at-scale/docs/source/install.rst

   .. note:: It may take up to 10 minutes for all the pods to come up.

-6. After the pods are ready, retrieve the webservice URL:
+7. After the pods are ready, retrieve the webservice URL:

   .. code-block:: shell

-    >kubectl get svc
+    >kubectl get svc -n <namespace>

         NAME                                       TYPE        CLUSTER-IP       EXTERNAL-IP   PORT(S)                                  AGE